Research-Grade GHRP-6 Lyophilized Powder in 3ml Vial | COA Verified ≥99% HPLC Purity

 A ghrelin-receptor agonist researched for its role in GH secretion and appetite regulation.

-GHRP-6 (frequently referred to in research communities as GHRP6) is a synthetic hexapeptide and a highly potent growth hormone secretagogue (GHS).
-It functions as a strong ghrelin receptor agonist, specifically binding to the growth hormone secretagogue receptor type 1a (GHS-R1a) in the pituitary gland and hypothalamus to stimulate a robust release of growth hormone (GH).
-GHRP-6 is frequently referenced alongside specific dosage colloquialisms (such as 100mcg, 200mcg, or 300mcg protocols) in research literature.
+GHRP-6 (frequently referred to as GHRP6 or Growth Hormone Releasing Peptide-6) is a synthetic hexapeptide and a highly potent growth hormone secretagogue (GHS).
+It functions as a strong ghrelin receptor agonist, specifically binding to the growth hormone secretagogue receptor type 1a (GHS-R1a) in the pituitary gland and hypothalamus to stimulate a robust release of endogenous growth hormone (GH).
+GHRP-6 is the foundational, original compound of the GHRP family — characterized by its non-selective nature, significantly elevating cortisol, prolactin, and aldosterone levels alongside GH.
+The most prominent and well-documented effect of GHRP-6 in research models is profound appetite stimulation (orexigenic effect), which occurs through strong activation of neuropeptide Y (NPY) pathways in the arcuate nucleus of the hypothalamus.
+Consequently, GHRP-6 is primarily utilized in research protocols where maximum GH release and increased caloric intake are the specific endpoints being studied.
+GHRP-6 is frequently referenced alongside Ipamorelin and GHRP-2 in comparative GHRP research.

 GHRP-6 Mechanism of Action: Ghrelin Receptor Agonism and NPY Stimulation